gustavoperess/Eureka/README.md

+# Polkadot x EasyA Hackathon

+This project is our submission for the Polkadot x EasyA Hackathon, the plan we used for the hackathon is in Eureka.pdf.

 # Eureka Blockchain

 Offers a blockchain-backed invoice fraud prevention to help users detect fake bills via hash comparison with simple UI.